4 min read

 There is probably no wine more popular around the world than Cabernet Sauvignon.

 With roots in France and explosive prevalence in the New World winemaking powerhouse of California — as well as Argentina, Australia, Chile, Italy, and South Africa — it’s for good reason that they say in the wine world, "Cab is king."
 Don't know what that means?
-It’s a good thing you’re here: we'll tell you everything you need to know about this deliciously popular red wine.
+It’s a good thing you’re here: we'll tell you everything you need to know about the basics of this deliciously popular red wine.

 Travel back to 17th-century southwestern France to find the roots of this red wine.
 (To be precise for all the wine nerds reading this: the Médoc region, including Chåteau Mouton and Chåteau d’Armaihac.)